SDooman/bootstrap-data-1/unit_3/unit_3.md

 Predicates are always true/false questions.

 Pyret allows filtering using the `sieve` expression.
-The following code creates a new table with only the first 5 presidents:
+The following code generates a table with only foods that have less than 600 calories

 ```
-first-five-presidents = sieve presidents-table using presidency:
+less-600-cals = sieve nutrition-table using calories:
-  presidency <= 5
+  calories < 600
 end
 ```

-Here, our predicate is the code `presidency <= 5`.
-For a particular row, if `presidency <= 5` is true, then we keep the row in the new table.
+Here, our predicate is the code `calories < 600`.
+For a particular row, if `calories < 600` is true, then we keep the row in the new table.
 Otherwise, we leave it out.

-The following code creates a new table with only presidents that were in office before 1900:
+The following code creates a new table with only presidents in the "Whig" party:

 ```
-pres-before-1900 = sieve presidents-table using year-started:
+whig-presidents = sieve presidents-table using party:
-  year-started <= 1900
+  party == "Whig"
 end
 ```